-If you require graphic design assistance from the Multimedia Design team for special projects, please download the Graphic Design Request Form at www.atlantapublicschools.us/multimedia and email your request to Charlotte Napper at cnapper@atlanta.k12.ga.us
+If you require graphic design assistance from the Multimedia Design team for special projects, please complete the Graphic Design Request Form at www.atlantapublicschools.us/multimedia.

 All copy and elements submitted for use in design projects must be final and approved by your department head.
 Copy changes after submission to the Multimedia Design team will halt the project.
 First drafts will take a minimum of one week after all approved content is submitted by your department.
 Your feedback is required within 24 hours of your receipt of the first draft or the project will return to the active projects queue.
 Please plan accordingly so that your communications schedule is not delayed.